domenipavec/rpi-dashboard/docs/rest_api/api.md

 # /api/

+Returns a JSON object with two properties:

+### user

+The name of successfully logged in user.
+If no user is logged in, or username and password are incorrect, this is *null*.

+### modules

-Returns a json list of all available modules that the user can access.
+A list of modules that the user has permission to access.

 Example:
 ```
+{
+	"user":	"admin",
-["memory", "cpu", "network", "storage"]
+	"modules":	["memory", "cpu", "network", "storage", "logger"]
+}
 ```